Skip to content

 Short answers, pulled from the story.

-What are the main differences between open-cut and underground coal mining methods?
+What is the difference between surface mining and underground coal mining?

-Which country produced the most coal in 2007 and how much was it?
+Which country produces the most coal in the world?